17-day mountain bike trip in Western Uganda

 Accommodation: 2 Friends Beach Hotel

-• Day 2: Heading to Katambale Village
+• Day 2: To Katambale Village

 Meals: Breakfast, lunch, dinner